ROCm/ROCmValidationSuite/docs/ug1main.md

 <tr><td>log_interval</td><td>Integer</td>
 <td>This is a positive integer, given in milliseconds, that specifies an interval
 over which the moving average of the bandwidth will be calculated and logged.
 The default value is 1000 (1 second).
-It must be smaller than the duration key.\n If this key is 0 (zero), results are displayed as soon as the test transfer is completed.</td></tr>
+It must be smaller than the duration key.
+If this key is 0 (zero), results are displayed as soon as the test transfer is completed.</td></tr>
 <tr><td>block_size</td><td>Collection of Integers</td>
 <td>Optional.
-Defines list of block sizes to be used in transfer tests.\n
+Defines list of block sizes to be used in transfer tests.
 If "all" or missing list of block sizes used in rocm_bandwidth_test is used:
 - 1 * 1024
 - 2 * 1024